CiscoDevNet/terraform-provider-intersight/website/docs/d/resourcepool_lease.html.markdown

 * `create_time`:(string) The time when this managed object was created.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `feature`:(string) Lease opertion applied for the feature.
+* `is_exclusive_at_assigned_entity`:(bool) Indicates whether a lease allocation is exclusive based on the Assigned Entity, if the AssignedEntity holds any lease then not allowed to create new lease later.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `resource_type`:(string) The type of the resource present in the pool, example 'server' its combination of RackUnit and Blade.* `None` - The resource cannot consider for Resource Pool.* `Server` - Resource Pool holds the server kind of resources, example - RackServer, Blade.